Harm Reduction Model

-The main priorities of harm reduction are to keep people alive and reduce suffering.
-This type of treatment meets the needs of patients “where they’re at” in their journey and recognizes that some people may not be willing or able to stop the risky or illegal behavior.
+The main priorities of are keeping people alive and reducing suffering.
+This approach meets the needs of patients “where they’re at” in their journey and recognizes that some people may not be willing or able to change their behavior.

 According to the Harm Reduction Coalition, the principles of harm reduction are:

 - Acknowledging that drug use is an unavoidable part of society